WilliTheDude/coding-challenge/solution.md

 - Better handling of timeouts and retries.
 Right now the HttpModule is configured in the imports of the worker.module.ts module and is set to timeout a request after 5000 ms. Here there can be done some Improvements by using the nestjs-axios-retrue and Axios-return packages, instead of throwing an error if a request timeout happens.

 - For the configuration of the TypeOrmModule in the app.module.ts module, the synchronize option shouldn't be set to true in production to prevent data loss, performance issues, and lack of control.
 Instead, it would be wise to implement migrations, which gives more control when making changes to the database.

+- For the configuration of the TypeOrmModule in the app.module.ts module, the dropSchema option shouldn't be set to true in production, here i should implement migrations to handle the sync of the different tables and entities in the appplaciton.

 - Implement some e2e-tests (Integration Tests) for the 2 Microservices and Nobel Module to see how they function together and not just their isolated functionality.